Oldfusiondesigns/OFD_Flycore_Straight_Talon/README.md

 **Licensing and
 Production**

-· Flycore is license under CC-BY-SA-NC
+· Flycore is license under CC-BY-SA-NC (Full text available here: https://creativecommons.org/licenses/by-nc-sa/2.0/)

 · You have permission to print as many as you like for yourself, and remix the files in any way